Articles related to using terminal

 Access Hidden Features Using the Terminal Application

-View Hidden Folders on Your Mac Using Terminal - About.com
+View Hidden Folders on Your Mac Using Terminal - Macs - About.com

 Your Mac has a few secrets, hidden folders and files that are invisible to you.
 You can use Terminal, which is included with OS X, to force your Mac to reveal its ...

-Use Terminal to Eject a Stuck CD/DVD - Mac - About.com
+Use Terminal to Eject a Stuck CD/DVD - Macs - About.com

-If that presents a problem, you can use Terminal to force eject the CD or DVD, ...
-Young woman using digital tablet at table - Izabela Habur/E+/Getty Images.
+... to be ejected, most require you to shut down.
+If that presents a problem, you can use Terminal to force eject the CD or DVD, without shutting down your Mac.

 Talking Terminal - Your Mac Says Hello - About.com